GLodi/blog/about.md

 <p>Hi!
 My name is Giulio Lodi (@glodi), Bachelor in Computer Engineering at Politecnico di Milano.</p>

-<p>I've always been curious and passionate about technology, electronics and software development.
+<p>I've always been a curious guy and passionate about technology, electronics and software development.
 I started with
 Android and Flutter applications, and recently moved to back-end with Golang.
-My internship involved RubyOnRails.</p>
+My internship at [Prex](https://prex.it/) involved the development of an e-learning web platform in RubyOnRails.</p>

 <p>mail: lodi.giulio@gmail.com</p>